CALCULATE YOUR SIP RETURNS

 Risk

-Mutual funds suits investors with a low-risk profile.
+Mutual funds suit investors with a lower risk profile.
 In mutual funds, the risk spreads across all participants, and hence, each investor carries only average risk.
 Stock market investors are more aggressive and undertake higher risk for a higher return.
-In terms of risk, mutual funds are ‘safer’ than equity investment.
+In terms of risk, mutual funds are ‘safer’ than equity investments.

 Returns

-Mutual funds investment generates a decent return over a period of time, but equity investment generates a significantly higher return than any other investment option over a short period.
+Mutual fund investments can generate a decent return over a period of time, but equity investment can generate a significantly higher return than other investment options over a short period.
+However, with the potential for higher returns, comes higher risk.

 Volatility

 Stock market is exceptionally volatile, which also makes it riskier.
 Share prices in the stock market can skyrocket or plummet within a short span.
-It demands investors monitor their investment in the market continually.
-Against that, investing in mutual funds is more stable because you invest in a diversified portfolio, and loss and gain are spread across the shares.
+It demands that investors monitor their investment in the market continually.
+Against that, investing in mutual funds is more stable because you invest in a diversified portfolio, and losses and gains are spread across the shares.

 Convenience